Transaxillary Breast Implants (Armpit Incision)

 Transaxillary Breast Implants: Armpit Incisions

-When it comes to breast augmentation or breast enlargement surgeries using quality implants (Mentor or Allergan), there is an armpit incision method known as the Transaxillary Implant Incision.
+When it comes to breast augmentation or breast enlargement surgeries using quality implants (Mentor or Allergan), there is an armpit incisions method known as the Transaxillary Implant Incision.

 This method of implant insertion – where the incisions are made along the armpit areas – can help reduce visible scarring for people with skin tones prone to keloid scarring.
 It can be a preferred surgical option for placing breast implants into patients of Asian heritage or who have darker skin that shows surgical scars more readily than lighter skin.